Terror (1978 film): Production

-Development

 Terror was director Norman J. Warren's second collaboration with producers Les and Moira Young and Richard Crafter, with whom he had made Satan's Slave (1976).
 According to Warren, Terror was conceived as a "fun horror film" intended solely to entertain.
 The plot was therefore kept simple, taking the form of a series of murder set pieces.
-Warren and others pitched ideas for various scenes, from which screenwriter David McGillivray produced a script.
+Warren and others pitched ideas for various scenes, from which David McGillivray wrote a script.
 Warren admitted that much of the film "doesn't make sense, because many of the people who get killed have nothing to do with the cursed family."